Understanding baby communication & language

 Before you have a baby you might think that all crying sounds the same.
 However, this is not the case!
 A baby generally cries because they are communicating a primary need for hunger and/or comfort, but there are variations within those needs.

 The Dunstan Baby Language (founded in Australia) can teach you to hear exactly what your baby is communicating.
 It allows you to interpret your infant’s sounds and cries and respond to their needs quickly and effectively, which can almost seem miraculous at times.

-Priscilla Dunstan proposes that every newborn communicates from birth to three months five distinct sounds that signal hunger, tiredness, need to burp, lower wind/gas or discomfort (hot/cold).
+Priscilla Dunstan proposes that every newborn (from birth to 3 months old) communicates 5 distinct sounds that signal hunger, tiredness, need to burp, lower wind/gas or discomfort (hot/cold).
 This is regardless of the language their parents speak and is not a learned language.
 From my experience of supporting thousands of new families, it is not as crazy as it sounds.

 The ‘words’ that form the basis of what is called Dunstan Baby Language are arising from physiology, or a baby’s physical response called a ‘reflex’.
 For example, when a baby is hungry they will start to create a sucking reflex movement which brings the tongue forward, and as a sound is added to that reflex, the ‘word’ for hunger is produced, ‘NEH’.